Certifying Knowledge Comprehension in LLMs: Experiments

 \subsection{Certificates}

-\tool{} generates certificates providing high-confidence, tight lower and upper bounds on the probability of a correct LLM response to a random prompt sampled using the prompt constructor from the given distribution of prompts in our specifications.
-We report the average value of the lower and upper bounds, over our set of specifications that \tool{} certifies for each LLM, in Table~\ref{tab:certificates}.
-We also report the average empirical probability (the ratio of correct responses to the total number of prompts, $\numobs$, for each certificate), averaged over the test set.
-Next, we summarize the key observations from the certification results in Table~\ref{tab:certificates}, some of which follow trends from prior works.
+\tool{} generates certificates with high confidence ($1-\conf=95\%$), tight lower and upper bounds on the probability of a correct LLM response to a random prompt sampled from the prompt distribution in our specifications. \tool{} uses $\numobs=250$ number of samples.
+We report the average value of the lower and upper bounds over all specifications over a KG that \tool{} certifies for each LLM, in Table~\ref{tab:merged_certificates}.
+Each certificate takes 10-20 minutes for generation, where the main bottleneck is each LLM inference.
+We plan to optimize this in future work.
+We also report the average baseline result for each static dataset from the specifications.
+Appendix~\ref{app:ablation} presents detailed ablation studies for the impact of the various certification hyperparameters.
+Next, we summarize the key observations from Table~\ref{tab:merged_certificates}.

-\textbf{Scaling of knowledge comprehension with model size}.
-We observe that the larger models such as Gemini and GPT have significantly higher bounds than those for the smaller models such as Phi-3, Mistral, Llama (Figure~\ref{fig:model_trends}).
+\textbf{Variation in knowledge comprehension with models}.
+We observe that larger models, such as Gemini and GPT, have significantly higher bounds than those for the smaller models, such as Phi-3, Llama, for specifications over both KGs.
 The lower bounds of the larger models are higher than the upper bounds of the smaller models, suggesting a paradigm shift in knowledge comprehension capabilities (especially for Gemini-1.5-Pro and GPT-4o).
-However, as the larger models are also closed-source, we are unaware whether the enhanced knowledge comprehension capabilities could be due to specialized training or finetuning techniques applied on the models.
-We see that the smaller models have similar certification bounds.
-Interestingly, Phi3-3B, which is the smallest model we consider, is performing comparatively to its 14B counterparts and also to larger Mistral and Llama models.
+However, as the larger models are also closed-source, we are unaware whether the enhanced knowledge comprehension capabilities could be due to specialized training or fine-tuning techniques applied on the models.
+From the certification bounds for PrimeKG, we can establish performance hierarchies with high confidence across the evaluated models.
+Specifically, when we observe higher lower bound of a model than the upper bound of another model (e.g., Gemini-v1.5-Pro vs Llama 11B for all settings), we conclude the superior performance of the former in the worst case with high confidence.

+\textbf{Effects of different kinds of specifications}.
+Our results for the different kinds of specifications indicate that Vanilla specifications are easier and lead to higher certification bounds.
+Distractor specifications are challenging for all models, leading to upper bounds that are consistently lower than the lower bounds for the Vanilla setting.
+This suggests \emph{susceptibility of SOTA LLMs to natural noise in prompts}.
+Even larger models such as Gemini-1.5-Pro, which show close to perfect performance in the baseline and Vanilla case (for PrimeKG only), can be incorrect with distractors, showing the nontrivial effects of noise.